 It is appropriate that this decision arises from Rio+20 that was critical of the threat of new technologies to damage lives, livelihoods and the environment.
 20 years earlier, at the original 1992 Earth Summit in Rio, the UN endorsed the Precautionary Principle and called for careful assessment of new technologies.
 A year later, under US pressure, the UN kneecapped the UN Centre for Science and Technology for Development as well as the UN Centre for Transnational Corporations - the only two bodies in the UN system that could advise developing countries on their technologies.
 In effect, on the eve of the Knowledge Economy, the UN and the global South lost their access to information.
-The decision this week is an effort to reconstruct a UN early listening system.
+The decision this week could finally lead to the reconstruction of a UN early listening system.